xenanetworks/tdl-xoa-converter/docs/source/getting_started/using_converter.rst

             |

 Step 3.
-Install Xena Python RFC Core
+Install XOA RFC Core
 -------------------------------------

-If you have already installed Xena Python RFC Core in your system, either to your global namespace or in a virtual environment, you can skip this step.
+If you have already installed XOA RFC Core in your system, either to your global namespace or in a virtual environment, you can skip this step.

 Step 4.
-Copy Xena Python RFC Test Suite Plugin into Project Folder
+Copy XOA RFC Test Suite Plugin into Project Folder
 -------------------------------------------------------------------

-Copy a test suite plugin, e.g. ``/plugin2544`` from `Xena Python RFC Test Suite <https://github.com/xenanetworks/xena-rfc-test-suites>`_ into ``/my_xoa_project/pluginlib``.
+Copy a test suite plugin, e.g. ``/plugin2544`` from `XOA RFC Test Suite <https://github.com/xenanetworks/xena-rfc-test-suites>`_ into ``/my_xoa_project/pluginlib``.

 Copy your test configuration ``json`` file, e.g. ``my2544_data.json`` into ``/my_xoa_project`` for easy access.